Pub in village near York closes suddenly

 A village pub near York has shut suddenly just three months after it re-opened following a long period of closure.

-Time was called on The Tankard in Wetherby Road, Long Marston, by Sam Smith’s Brewery at the end of the last week.
+Time was called on The Tankard in Wetherby Road, Rufforth, by Sam Smith’s Brewery at the end of the last week.

 It is understood the Tadcaster brewery has blamed a lack of sales at the only pub in the village.